 Please note that your laboratory notebooks (or equivalent), data and other information gained during your research project, whether in manuscript, typescript, electronic or other form, is the property of your supervisor and should be left with him/her when you complete or withdraw from your degree.
 You are required to give your supervisor access to files containing any such data which is in electronic format.
 You may wish to make copies of written data for your own files.
+Your supervisor will advise you further on statutory or fuller requirements regarding "Open Access" and "Open Data".

-25.9 HEALTH, WELFARE AND DISABILITY
+25.9 HEALTH, WELFARE AND DISABILITY (including Parental Leave)